CyberYuLu/CineWordle/README.md

 ### 3rd Party Components

-We did not use any 3rd party components in this project.
+We use b、Bootstrap as the 3rd party components in some pages of this project, sunch as "profile" and "How to play"